 Pile the baked chips into the dish.
 Sprinkle with the grated cheese, then the chopped peppers, spring onions, and bacon bits.
 Return to the oven briefly to melt the cheese and warm things up.

-Contrary to the title, these delicious fries are anything but dirty.
-They get their name from their appearance which can be somewhat cluttered looking!
-They make an excellent finger food or snack to be served on game nights.
-Make sure you serve plenty of cold dips, ice-cold drinks, and pass the napkins!
+Contrary to the title, these delicious dirty fries are anything but dirty.
+They get their name from their appearance, which can be somewhat cluttered-looking!
+Then, they make an excellent finger food or snack to be served on game nights.
+However, ensure you have plenty of cold dips and ice-cold drinks, and pass the napkins!

 They are not just reserved for snacks and entertaining, however.
-They also make a fabulous side dish for the family, going very well served alongside most grilled meats and poultry.
-We enjoy them with hot dogs or chicken burgers.
+Then, they also make a fabulous side dish for the family, going very well served alongside most grilled meats and poultry.
+We also enjoy them with hot dogs or chicken burgers.

 Let us face it, they are just plain delicious with everything!

-You can amp up the flavours by adding spicy flavours such as raw or pickled jalapeno peppers, banana peppers, or even chopped tomatoes.
+Additionally, you can amp up the flavors by adding spicy ingredients such as raw or pickled jalapeno peppers, banana peppers, or even chopped tomatoes.

 - 2 tsp Cajun seasoning (or to your taste)